Scholarships and Student Funding

 • looked after at home with a supervision requirement

-We will use the home address where you lived during your last year of school or college.
-If at that time you lived in an area within the Scottish Index of Multiple Deprivation lowest 20% (SIMD20) or you lived in an area with an Acorn classification of 4 or 5.
+6. During your last year of school or College, you lived in an area within Scottish Index of Multiple Deprivation lowest 20% (SIMD20) or you lived in an area with an Acorn classification of 4 or 5.
 To check your eligibility for the two postcode criteria above, use the postcode lookup tool

 You will not be eligible for this scholarship if: